 Mouth guards provide a layer between the jaws that protects the surfaces of the teeth from further damage.
 They may not completely stop bruxism, but they do protect the patient's teeth from continually being worn down.
 Guards designed for night use are custom-fitted by a dentist based on an impression of the patient's teeth.
 They are usually comfortable and low-profile, and they do not interfere with breathing.
 Most patients become accustomed to sleeping in mouth guards fairly quickly.

-Check out what others are saying about our dental services on Yelp: Mouth Guards in Houston, TX.
+Check out what others are saying about our dental services on Google: Mouth Guards in Houston, TX.

 Conclusion